gavinlyonsrepo/ERM19264_UC1609/README.md

 If user does not want to use multi screen mode they can simply just define ONE screen to cover entire LCD screen.
 See example files and API for more detail.

-Figure :: The class structure with a single screen object.
+Figure :: The class structure with three screen object's and active buffer presently pointing to number one.

 ![ ERM19264 class image ](https://github.com/gavinlyonsrepo/ERM19264_UC1609/blob/main/extras/image/screenmode.png)